mattermost/docs/source/mobile/mobile-hpns.rst

 .. note::
   - The TPNS only works with the pre-built apps Mattermost deploys through the Apple App Store and Google Play Store.
 If you have built your own mobile apps, you must also `host your own Mattermost push proxy service <#id4>`_.
   - You must ensure that the push proxy can be reached on the correct port.
-For TPNS, it's port 80.
+For TPNS, it's port 80 from the Mattermost server.

 Hosted Push Notifications Service (HPNS)
 ----------------------------------------

 Mattermost Cloud and Enterprise Edition E10 and E20 customers can use Mattermost's Hosted Push Notification Service (HPNS).

-Our Hosted Push Notification Service offers:
+The HPNS offers:

 - Access to a publicly-hosted Mattermost Push Notification Service (MPNS) `available on GitHub. <https://github.com/mattermost/mattermost-push-proxy>`__
 - An explicit `privacy policy <https://mattermost.com/data-processing-addendum/>`__ for the contents of unencrypted messages.